 To clearly highlight the risks of not taking the right advice, at the right time, please see a case study below regarding an individual moving to the UK.

-They speak to their Australian tax advisor and make sure that they carry out local tax planning in preparation for leaving Australia.
-They have been told by a friend, who had already moved the previous year, that “as they are not originally from the UK, they will be taxed on the remittance basis and therefore their non-UK source income will not be taxed in the UK”.
+They speak to their Australian tax adviser and make sure that they carry out local tax planning in preparation for leaving Australia.
+They have been told by a friend, who had already moved the previous year, that “as they are not originally from the UK, they will be taxed on the ‘remittance basis’, and therefore their non-UK source income will not be taxed in the UK”.